naninovel/docs/docs/api/index.md

 Novel script actions API reference.
 Use the side bar to quickly navigate between available actions.
 Check out the [novel scripts guide](/guide/novel-scripts.md) in case you have no idea what's this all about.

+This API reference is valid for [Naninovel v1.1.0-beta](https://github.com/Elringus/NaninovelWeb/releases).

 ## arrange

 #### Summary